svennyD/Auto-Channel-Points-Clicker-Point-Tracker/README.md

 -----
-Clicks a blue button (Channel Point Chests) at www.twitch.tv so you don't have to.
+Clicks a blue button at www.twitch.tv so you don't have to.

 Features: